Table of Contents

 A metal’s elasticity is its power to return to its original shape after deformation by force.
 The material can be stretched, compressed or its volume changed by pressure on all sides (eg immersion in a liquid).
 Many materials behave to some extent like powerful elastics and, within limits, regain their shape when the load on them is removed.

-The elastic limit is the elastic limit of a material and is expressed in newtons per unit area (mm2, cm2 or m2).
-For example, if the elastic limit of the material were 23 kilonewtons per square centimetre, then with a bar of material 1 square centimetre in area, the material would return to its original length from a load of 23 kilonewtons.
+The elastic limit is the elastic limit of a material and is expressed in newtons per unit area (mm2, cm2, or m2).
+For example, if the elastic limit of the material were 23 kilonewtons per square centimeter, then with a bar of material 1 square centimeter in area, the material would return to its original length from a load of 23 kilonewtons.
 If this loading intensity were exceeded, the bar would assume a permanent stretch, often called a permanent set.

 Elongation